 ||Part of 499, private, 1-hour defenses of critical theses with the Director, Reader, and Program Coordinator

-Honors are only awarded at graduation time, at the discretion of the English Department, and provided ALL criteria below has been met by the candidate:
+Honors are awarded at graduation time, at the discretion of the English Department, and provided ALL criteria below have been met by the candidate: